cynthiateeters/calculator/documents/ASSIGNMENT.md

 ## Overview of the Steps Involved (see below for specifics)

+1. After replacing fields in the `package.json` file and saving it.

+    ```bash
+    npm install
+    ```

-1. Insert code for the `stmnts-01.js` and `stmnts-01.js` files.
+2. Insert code for the `stmnts-01.js` and `stmnts-01.js` files.

-2. **See:** REQUIREMENTS.md file to review the requirements for the code in `calculator.js` needed to pass the tests.
+3. **See:** REQUIREMENTS.md file to review the requirements for the code in `calculator.js` needed to pass the tests.

-3. Implement the missing JavaScript code in `calculator.js`
+34. Implement the missing JavaScript code in `calculator.js`

-4. Test until passing
+5. Test until passing

-5. Lint the code
+6. Lint the code

-6. NPM publish for public access
+7. NPM publish for public access

-7. Commit and Push
+8. Commit and Push

 ## Files in This Project (the ones that will be published)